joedawson/youtube/README.md

 # Upload a Video

 Once you have complete the above, your Laravel application will now be authorized to make requests to YouTube.
-Specifically in this case, uploading a video.
+Specifically in this case, uploading a video by passing the **full path to the file you wish to upload.**.

 To upload a video, do the following: